An Empirical Analysis of Machine Learning Model and Dataset Documentation, Supply Chain, and Licensing Challenges on Hugging Face: Introduction

 While previous work has considered the documentation \cite{pepe2024hugging}, evolution \cite{jiang2022empirical}, and environmental impact \cite{castano2024lessons} of ML models, the complexity and challenges of the ML supply chain as a whole have not yet been fully explored.
 The supply chain relationships between models and dependent GitHub repositories have been explored by Pepe \etal \cite{pepe2024hugging} and Jiang \etal \cite{jiang2024peatmoss}, but the relationships between ML models remain understudied.

-To contribute to bridging this gap, we aim to investigate the emerging ML model supply chain on Hugging Face~\cite{hugging-face} (hereafter referred to as the `ML supply chain'), specifically the documentation practices of model owners, the structure and complexity of the supply chain itself, and the existence and prevalence of potential compliance issues.
-We note that proper documentation and documentation practices are foundational to mapping, and thus managing the ML supply chain.
-Launched in 2016, Hugging Face is, as of January 2025, the largest repository of ML models and datasets~\cite{Jiang2023AnES, jiang2022empirical}.
+To contribute to bridging this gap, we aim to investigate the emerging ML model supply chain on Hugging Face~\cite{hugging-face} (hereafter referred to as the ``ML supply chain'' ), specifically the documentation practices of model owners, the structure and complexity of the supply chain itself, and the existence and prevalence of potential license compliance issues.
+Launched in 2016, Hugging Face is, as of September 2025, the largest repository of ML models and datasets~\cite{Jiang2023AnES, jiang2022empirical}.
 As with GitHub and traditional software, Hugging Face provides a central hub for model developers and data scientists to explore, share, and experiment with ML models.
 While other model forges---such as TensorFlow Hub~\cite{tensorflowHub}, PyTorch Hub~\cite{pytorchHub}, and Model Zoo~\cite{modelzoo}---exist, the Hugging Face platform has the widest reach, hosting more than 750K models and 175K datasets across many different use cases.
 Hugging Face therefore represents a robust opportunity to understand ML supply chains and analyze how developers interact with them.

 We mine models and datasets hosted on Hugging Face, using the available information to construct a supply chain graph.
 We highlight different types of documentation inconsistencies that complicate the creation of this supply chain graph, discuss the underlying structure and features of the current ML supply chain on Hugging Face, and analyze the present licensing landscape.
+We note that proper documentation and documentation practices are foundational to mapping, and thus managing, the ML supply chain.
 Ultimately, we demonstrate that there is still much work to be done to facilitate better dependency/supply chain management on Hugging Face and in the ML ecosystem.